Friday, May 30, 2008

 Sign of the Times

 I have a friend who I think is the only busy real estate agent today.
 I mean this man is burning it up!
 He sells morning, noon, and night.
 It is unbelievable, especially in this real estate market.
 With him, you wouldn't even know there is a slow market out there.
 Even though his business is thriving, he could do even better if his name was out there more.
-He doesn't spend a lot of money on advertising, so real estate signs might be a good option for him.
+He doesn't spend a lot of money on advertising, but I think he uses real estate signs.
 He could get some signs for his car, and a variety of other real estate signs for his business.
 The problem is, I don't know when he would have time for any extra clients!
 He is so good that when I start looking for a house, I am going to use him too.

 Bar Review: Is PMBR Worth It?